datajournalists/djspring17/homework.md

 Complete the exercises of [Part 1 of this SQLite tutorial](https://github.com/tthibo/SQL-Tutorial/blob/master/tutorial_files/part1.textile#creating-the-first-database).

 Pick data from the data sets you are using for your story and import it to SQLite or create a SQL database following what you learned doing the Part 1 Tutorial exercise [(more help here)](https://www.w3schools.com/sql/sql_create_db.asp).
-Ask the data questions using queries.
+Ask the data 3 questions using queries and the answers.

 Send your instructors **via email**: